kelvinweijun/AIMO3-Tree-of-Thoughts/README.md

 ## Key Features

-- **Pure Tree of Thoughts search** — beam search over a tree of reasoning paths with UCB-based node selection
+- **Tree of Thoughts search** — beam search over a tree of reasoning paths with UCB-based node selection
 - **Parallel exploration** — multiple reasoning branches processed concurrently via `ThreadPoolExecutor`
 - **Sandboxed Python execution** — each reasoning node can call a live Jupyter kernel to run `sympy`, `numpy`, and `mpmath` for exact symbolic or numerical computation
 - **Entropy-based evaluation** — logprob entropy from the LLM is used as a confidence signal for node scoring